github/training-kit/_includes/activity/github-desktop/01-create-repository.md

-Now that you have GitHub Desktop installed, let's create the repository that will hold your new website.
+Now that you have what you need for Git and GitHub installed locally, let's create the repository that will hold your new website.

 1. On GitHub.com, [create a new repository](https://github.com/new).
 1. Name your repository `YOUR-USERNAME.github.io`.
 Why the funny name?
 Click the **Tell me why** section below to learn more.